Afraid to Fail

 When I was little I quickly learned the things I did well (swimming and reading, mostly) and spent a lot of time doing those things.
 But there were things that I was not good at, and while I don’t think I gave it as much thought as I am doing with this post, I kept a low profile when it came to those things.

 I was not a fast runner, not a lover of upper levels of math, or someone who was surrounded by swarms of friends.
 So instead I played basketball, concentrated on the literary parts of my education, and savored my two or three close friendships.
-I didn’t know it then, but I can look back now and see that I must have had a fear of failing.
+I didn’t know it then, but I can look back now and see that I may have had a fear of failing.

 My dad was a basketball coach at my high school from the 1940s until the 1970s.
 I tagged along with him to almost all the games, sitting in the bleachers and watching the basketball excitement cheerleaders.
 Even when I was seven years old I knew all the cheers, knew all the cheerleaders by name, and would go home and practice cheers in front of the sliding glass window that led from our family room to our patio.
 I can still do some of those cheers today, but I am certain you would not want to see this.